-- Students with work-study
+- Students with work study

 - Camp counselors

 Do not simply believe your employer if you are told that you are exempt and do not need to be paid minimum wage.
-Only an experienced minimum wage violation lawyer can determine whether your job title and your actual duties mean that you are exempt from the states minimum wage guidelines.
+Only an experienced minimum wage violation lawyer can determine whether your job title and your actual duties mean that you are exempt from the state’s minimum wage guidelines.

 When employers violate state wage laws, they are unlikely to be forthcoming with the evidence necessary to prove their wrongdoing.
-At GWC Injury Lawyers, our employment law lawyers advise workers to keep copies of payments, contracts, pay stubs, direct deposits, and any written notices.
+At GWC Injury Lawyers, our employment law attorneys advise workers to keep copies of payments, contracts, pay stubs, direct deposits, and any written notices.

 Often, it is not until a minimum wage lawsuit is filed that employers take complaining employees seriously.

 Employees who successfully demonstrate in a civil lawsuit that the employer violated the Wage Payment and Collection Act could be able to recover:

 - Damages of two percent of the unpaid wages

 - Attorneys’ fees